addisonj/ff-2019-smoth-operator/pres.md

 ----

 - The `StreamOperator` API is how Flink achieves a lot of the features we know and love
-- Understanding it can make it easier to reason about your flink applications
+- Understanding it can make it easier to reason about your Flink applications
 - You can use it to do some really powerful things and build your own abstractions (but be careful)

 ----